chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(Object.prototype.toString.call(values));    // "[object Magic]"
 ```

-Even though `Symbol.toStringTag` is overwritten for arrays in this example, the call to `Object.prototype.toString()` results in `"[object Magic]"` instead.
-While I recommended not changing built-in objects in this way, there's nothing in the language that forbids doing so.
+<u>Even though `Symbol.toStringTag` is overwritten for arrays in this example, the call to `Object.prototype.toString()` results in `"[object Magic]"` instead.</u> While I recommended not changing built-in objects in this way, there's nothing in the language that forbids doing so.

 ### The Symbol.unscopables Symbol